Criteria for Fellowships

 Eligibility Criteria

-2. Applicants are expected to hold qualifications which are relevant to One Health and to their proposed Project.
-In keeping with the breadth of the OHHLEP definition, relevant qualifications are not limited to veterinary and human medical disciplines but include a broader range of disciplines including environmental sciences and ecology, social sciences, economics, and nutritional sciences including food security and safety.
+2. In keeping with the breadth of the OHHLEP definition, relevant postgraduate qualifications are not limited to veterinary and human medical disciplines but include a broader range of disciplines including environmental sciences and ecology, social sciences, economics, and nutritional sciences including food security and safety.

-3. Applicants must provide information about an ‘Affiliated Institution’ where they are registered for study or hold a research or teaching appointment, and which is relevant to their proposed Project.
+6. Applicants must provide information about a ‘Primary Affiliated Institution’ where they are registered for study or hold a research or teaching contract.

-Applications and References »
+Applications and process for awarding »